suomitek/suomitek-appboard/docs/developer/testing-environment.md

 You can also use the [setup-suomitek-appboard-harbor](../../script/setup-suomitek-appboard-harbor.sh) script which is a wrapper that uses both the scripts mentioned above with some default values:

 - Install Harbor under the `harbor` namespace.
-- Install Kubeapps under the `kubeapps` namespace.
+- Install Kubeapps under the `suomitek-appboard` namespace.
 - Adds Harbor as an extra initial repository to Kubeapps, based on its service hostname.

 #### Cleaning up the environment

-You can use the scripts [delete-kubeapps](../../script/delete-suomitek-appboard.sh) and [delete-harbor](../../script/delete-harbor.sh) to uninstall Kubeapps and Harbor releases from the cluster, respectively.
+You can use the scripts [delete-suomitek-appboard](../../script/delete-suomitek-appboard.sh) and [delete-harbor](../../script/delete-harbor.sh) to uninstall Kubeapps and Harbor releases from the cluster, respectively.
 These scripts will also remove the associated namespaces and resources.

 > Note: you can use the [delete-suomitek-appboard-harbor](../../script/delete-suomitek-appboard-harbor.sh) script to clean up the environment if you used the [setup-suomitek-appboard-harbor](../../script/setup-suomitek-appboard-harbor.sh) script to setup the environment.